 “Economic Policies that work the Caribbean Experience”

 To help constituents understand how the economy and the Bank’s policy works the Governor and Senior Management from time to time engage in meetings with key stakeholders.
 This includes meetings with governmental and private sector entities such as the Social Partnership, the business community and other special interest groups.
-In addition the Governor has introduced a monthly economic letter released to the public through the media.

 The Bank supports a series of scholarships including the